joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/basics-of-networking-and-communication.md

 MIME type
 A standard code used to identify the type of a given file in Internet communication.
 Any given file type has a specific code that is used to identify it.
-When sending a file or message, a computer (such as a web server or a user’s Flash Player or AIR instance) will specify the type of file being sent.
+When sending a file or message, a computer (such as a web server or a user's Flash Player or AIR instance) will specify the type of file being sent.

 HTTP